The Original Hybrid-Blockchain Solution

 In early 2020 Competitive Edge Technology (CET), under the leadership of their Founder John Macy, approached the International Association for Human Resource Information Management (IHRIM) to form a partnership to implement a global workforce database to give ownership of personal data to employees and enable data portability as workers moved from one employee to another.
-HR technology had limitations due to the way it had evolved with all data associated with the employment event owned and managed by the employer using unsuitable centralized databases and monolithic designed systems.
-One single system could not scale to house a global database, there was no portability as employees moved around and education and other claims could not be verified once and remain as part of the person’s record.

 The IHRIM Board of Directors, under the leadership of Mick Collins, trusted a fellow Board member, Nov Omana who shared the same technology vision as John Macy, to pursue the opportunity.
 Nov very quickly brought another IHRIM Board member, Dr. Dennis Hill into discussions.
-Dennis had a great depth of technical experience and understood the need to move HR technology to a decentralized model in order to survive in the digital era and embrace new network infrastructure that included 5g networks, Web 3.0, IoT, Edge Computing, microservices and blockchain as the right technology to deliver a sustainable HR technology platform.
+Dennis had a great depth of technical experience and understood the need to move HR technology to a decentralized model in order to survive in the digital era and embrace new network infrastructure that included 5g networks, Web 3.0, IoT, Edge Computing, microservices and blockchain as the right technology (at that time) to deliver a sustainable HR technology platform.

 Since 2017 CET had been working on a private/permissioned hyperledger fabric enterprise blockchain solution.
 The scalable and secure blockchain technology perfectly fitted into the microservices architecture that CET had been advocating for over a decade.
 By late 2019 CET had completed a proof of concept by building a blockchain and integrating data from a cloud platform to create an employee database in the blockchain environment.